-California has the world’s sixth largest economy and the highest Gross Domestic Product (GDP) of any state.
+California has the world’s fifth largest economy and the highest Gross Domestic Product (GDP) of any state.
 Yet, four out of every five states provide more funding for schools on a per-pupil basis than California.
 Overall, California ranks 45th in the percentage of taxable income spent on K-12 education.
 California prides itself on being the home of American innovation.
-If other poorer states can find a way to prioritize education, we can, too.
+If other, poorer states can find a way to prioritize education, we can, too.

 What should we do after we approve the resolution?

 Upon approving the resolution, please send it to the California School Boards Association (CSBA) by emailing Senior Director of Communications Troy Flint .
 Also, please let your community know that your district or COE supports full and fair funding so all California students can graduate prepared for success in college, career and civic life.

 Card, D., & Payne, A. A. (2002).
 School finance reform, the distribution of school spending, and the distribution of student test scores.
 Journal of Public Economics, 83 (1), 49-82.
 Retrieved from http://davidcard.berkeley.edu/papers/school-finance-reform.pdf